Crazylegstoo/JQuickTake/README.md

 ## My QuickTake camera doesn't have a cable!

 Back in the mid-90's, a brand new QuickTake was packaged with a serial cable that would let you plug the camera into your computer's serial port and talk to the included QuickTake software.
 For reasons I don't quite understand, the gently-used QuickTake cameras I've seen for sale online almost never include a cable.
-I'm guessing all those cables are hanging out in some intergalactic lost-and-found with a billion odd socks and closet hangers.
+I'm guessing all those cables are hanging out in some intergalactic lost-and-found with a billion odd socks and clothes hangers.

 But fear not!
 You can make your own cable (like I did) with a [female DB9](https://a.co/d/1TWCMJX) serial cable, a [male DIN8](https://a.co/d/0Mkaqjt) cable, and some basic wiring/soldering skills.
 You can also find cables that already have the required female DB9 and male DIN8 plugs, which you cut and re-wire for your QuickTake 100/150 camera - examples: [here](https://www.pccables.com/Products/70810) and [there](https://a.co/d/4wgH4qr)